DCFP History

 Westbrook said he attributes the success and longevity of Douglas County Forest Products to the employees and their strong willingness to always change and evolve.
 “Our employees almost expect us to come up with some crazy idea to change,” Westbrook said.
 “A lot of companies who haven’t evolved have died.”

 Currently, Douglas County Forest Products employs 160 people and produces 225 million board feet of lumber annually.
 The current plant is a model of efficiency and productivity.
-Every log that goes through the mill is fully utilized, whether it is a unit of high quality studs, chips, sawdust, hog fuel, or shavings.
-The company is still privately owned by Westbrook and Mathews.
+Every log that goes through the mill is fully utilized, manufactured into high quality studs, chips, sawdust, hog fuel, and shavings.
+The company is still privately owned by Westbrook.

 The owners and operators of Douglas County Forest Products plan on evolving for many more years to come.